 Such an example dates back to 1996 and involves two cases where a bread making machine on sale in Germany produced toxic fumes when used and placed numerous users at serious risk.
 The Regional Institute for Health and Safety in Düsseldorf investigated the matter and found that the instruction manual had been translated incorrectly and was to blame for the cases, as the translator somehow confused the word steam (Dampf) with smoke (Rauch).
 Naturally, the product’s manufacturer had to pay compensation to affected users as well as recall the product, all of which damaged the manufacturer’s reputation.

 As far as I am concerned, as a customer, I always look for products that have a label which is correctly translated in my mother tongue.
-Although I speak other languages as well and I could understand the characteristics, I like to see that the manufacturer respects me as a potential client and addresses me in my native language.
-Unfortunately, the speed that comes with globalization together with the need to pay attention to so many of the details described above when launching a product on a new market lead to a situation where many products lack these important features.
+Although I speak and understand other languages as well, I like to see that the manufacturer respects me as a potential client and addresses me in my native language.
+Unfortunately, the speed that comes with globalization at the same time as the need to pay attention to so many of the details described above when launching a product on a new market, leads to a situation where many products lack these important features.
 To be honest, as a customer, this is not my problem, but as part of the translation industry, it sure is.